padas-lab-de/krony-PT/README.md

 	* decompose and test correctness.
 	* reproduce loss?

-* Investigate:
-	* the batch_size and gradient_steps, how many iterations do you exactly need for one epoch?
-	* Increase the batch_size and impact
-	* links btw gradient_acc and learning rate. this is almost alchemy here.
-I need some clear rules.

-* Write results on freezing on .tex file. (this could wait a bit)
+* Write results on freezing on .tex file. (this could wait a bit) >> this is not very interesting.

 * Write code for 1 by 1 training:  [Code is done, testing not fully]
 	* form the highest level to the lowest and vice versa.